 CTPS was the first South African photographic society to publish a book about its history: when the centenary was celebrated in 1990, Eric Vertue’s ‘Cape Town Photographic Society – 100 Years’ recorded the role the society played in South African photographic history.
 Another book, ‘Celebrating 125 years of the Cape Town Photographic Society’, which is part history, part record of CTPS’ 125 year celebrations, was published in 2016.
-Copies can be ordered from email@example.com at R160 each.
+You can access it here.

 CTPS was awarded a Certificate of Excellence by the PSSA for the exemplary organisation of our 125 Anniversary Cape of Good Hope Photographic Salon.
 The printed catalogue of the winning entries and acceptances was a unique feature.
 Winning entries were exhibited in the Cape Town Library

 During our 125 year anniversary birthday dinner, Photographic Society of South Africa (PSSA) president Francois Rousseau (left) awarded CTPS a gold medal for Service to Photography.
 It was accepted by former CTPS president Detlef Basel.